-(ii) Liner system design and construction.
-The owner or operator of a limited purpose landfill must select one of the three options for liner system design and construction described in (c)(ii)(A), (B), and (C) of this subsection.
-The options described in (B) and (C) of this subsection require that the owner or operator must demonstrate to the satisfaction of the jurisdictional health department during the permitting process that the proposed liner design will comply with the liner performance standard of (c)(i) of this subsection and the specific requirements of this item.
+(A)) Liner system design and construction.
+The owner or operator of a limited purpose landfill must select one of the three options for liner system design and construction described in (b)(ii)(A), (B), and (C) of this subsection.
+The options described in (B) and (C) require that the owner or operator must demonstrate to the satisfaction of the jurisdictional health department during the permitting process that the proposed liner design will comply with the liner performance standards of (b)(i) of this subsection and the specific requirements of this item.
 (A) Presumptive liner design.
-Limited purpose landfills designed and constructed with the following composite liner are presumed to meet the performance standard of (c)(i) of this subsection.
+Limited purpose landfills designed and constructed with the following composite liner are presumed to meet the performance standard of (b)(i) of this subsection.
 The presumptive liner design consists of the following two components:

-(I) A lower component consisting of at least a two-foot layer of compacted soil with a hydraulic conductivity of no more than $1 \times 10^{-7}$ cm/sec; and
+(I) A lower component consisting of at least a two-foot layer of compacted soil with a hydraulic conductivity of no more than 1×10^{-7} cm/sec; and